-The COUNT Function is a Statistical function.
-The function helps count the number of cells that contain a number, as well as the number of arguments that contain numbers.
+The COUNT Function is an Excel Statistical function.
+This function helps count the number of cells that contain a number, as well as the number of arguments that contain numbers.
 It will also count numbers in any given array.
 It was introduced in Excel in 2000.

-As a financial analyst, the COUNT function is useful in analyzing data if we wish to keep a count of cells in given range.
+As a financial analyst, it is useful in analyzing data if we wish to keep a count of cells in a given range.

 Value1 (required argument) – The first item or cell reference or range for which we wish to count numbers.